Electronic Forms for WordPress at K

 - Manually add an H2 above your form.
 A common option for this heading title is the same as the the form itself.

-Gravity Forms Further Instruction
+Further Related Instruction

 - Creating a Form